South Korea clinical trial approval process

 • It is a central database that provides information on ongoing clinical trials conducted in South Korea.

-• The CRIS includes any clinical trial or research which will prospectively conduct with human participants, aiming to prevent, detect, diagnose, or treat diseases.
+• The CRIS includes any clinical trial or research that will prospectively be conducted with human participants, aiming to prevent, detect, diagnose, or treat diseases.

 • The IRB should approve the clinical trial before registering it on the CRIS.